-The authors insightfully noted the deployment of numerous novel algorithms (at the time, BBRv1 was beginning to 'take off' [40]) and the need to measure the changing CCA landscape due to the impact of CCAs on a wide range of Internet issues from infrastructure design to network fairness.
+Gordon: Gordon inspired a renaissance in CCA classification algorithms after two decades of relative dormancy.
+The authors insightfully noted the deployment of numerous novel algorithms (at the time, BBRv1 was beginning to 'take off' [41]) and the need to measure the changing CCA landscape due to the impact of CCAs on a wide range of Internet issues from infrastructure design to network fairness.
 In addition to developing the Gordon classification tool, the paper also provides the widest measurement study of CCA deployment in the post-BBR era; significantly, the authors noted the surprisingly rapid growth in the deployment of BBRv1, which 17.75% of servers they measured used at the time.

 The Gordon classifier works by creating a bottleneck between the web server and the client, introducing various network events including packet losses and changes in bandwidth and delay in the hopes of exactly measuring the CWND.
-Generating these CWND traces comes at a high cost: Gordon requires incremental probing, RTT-by-RTT, starting and restarting connections with a web server many times requiring up to 800MB of data transferred to successfully perform a classification.
-Anecdotally, we observe in our own evaluation that more servers reject connections from the Gordon tool than reported in 2019; conversations with one of the Gordon authors [1] lead to the hypothesis that Gordon is being blocked or rate-limited due to these overheads.
-As we will show in §4.2, CCAnalyzer trace collection transfers 85% fewer bytes, and is 40x faster than Gordon.
+Generating these CWND traces comes at a high cost: Gordon requires incremental probing, RTT-by-RTT, starting and restarting connections with a web server many times-requiring up to 800MB of data transferred to successfully perform a classification.
+In addition, we observe in our own evaluation that more servers reject connections from the Gordon tool [8] than reported in 2019; conversations with one of the Gordon authors lead to the hypothesis that Gordon is being blocked or rate-limited due to these overheads.
+In 2023, Gordon authors were only able to classify 4% of Alexa Top 10K.
+As we will show in §4.3, CCAnalyzer trace collection transfers 85% fewer bytes, and is 40x faster than Gordon.
+CCAnalyzer's passivity avoids the pitfalls Gordon has with onerous active CWND estimation.

 After collecting CWND traces, Gordon, uses a hard-coded decision tree to classify these traces.
-Because some algorithms are not distinguishable based on the parameters in this decision tree, Gordon cannot tell the difference between Compound TCP/Illinois, Vegas/Veno, and New Reno/Highspeed (HSTCP) and instead groups these into the same category because they all identical.
+Because some algorithms are not distinguishable based on the parameters in this decision tree, Gordon cannot tell the difference between Compound TCP/Illinois, Vegas/Veno, and New Reno/Highspeed (HSTCP) and instead groups these into the same category although all of these algorithms are distinct.

 Consequently, Gordon requires detailed knowledge about how each CCA works to support a new CCA.
 For example, it needed a special-cased test to support BBR.
-While Gordon can mark a CWND trace as 'unknown' it cannot group web servers as using the same unknown CCA without running additional hand-crafted tests.
-As we will show in §4.1, although Gordon has good accuracy for supported CCAs, its lack of support for many CCAs and it's inefficiency and inability to natively discover new novel CCAs makes it challenging to use with a constantly evolving transport layer.
+While Gordon can mark a CWND trace as 'unknown', Gordon cannot group web servers as using the same unknown CCA without running several additional handcrafted tests putting even more additional load on web servers.
+In addition, we will show in §4.2, although Gordon has good accuracy for supported CCAs, its lack of support for many CCAs, requirements for special tests for new CCAs, inefficiency and inability to natively discover new novel CCAs makes it challenging to use with a constantly evolving transport layer.